Aston Martin DP212: During the 2000s

 In 2000 the car went under a major rebuild due to the crash at Goodwood in 1999, and the car was acquired by Nicolaus Springer.
 During the restoration, the car was stripped and thoroughly checked.
 However, there was no chassis damaged, but needed major panel work repair.
 R S Williams asked Lawrence Kett of G&A fabrications to perform the restoration of the body shell.
 The repair was difficult as the car was not symmetrical, having been hand built and already showing signs of previous, body damage.
 It was also noted that the shell was becoming very brittle, being made of thin alloy and being over 40 years old.
 To add to that, the rear offside wing had been made from a different material, so may have already had some restoration completed on the shell.
 The restorers retained as much of the original bodywork as possible, reworking it if necessary.
 They worked from large blown up photographs to set about creating the old shape, complete with the original inaccuracies, asymmetrical dimensions and distortions.

 After the rebuild was completed the car has been raced many more times at the Goodwood TT Revival races.
 In 2000 DP212 finished in fifth place with drivers Tony Dron and Tiff Needell.
 Averaging 93.24 mi/h, which was only 1.52 mi/h behind Carroll Shelby's special Cobra Daytona.
 The car competed again in the 1 hour TT event in 2001.

 In 2002 its present owner Wolfgang Friedrichs bought the car.
 He continued the Goodwood Revival trend, competing in the R.A.C.
 TT event in 2002, finishing 12th, with drivers Friedrichs and David Clark.
 Friedrichs and Clark again competed in the same event in 2004, 2005 and 2006.
 Finishing, with one DNF (2004) and two 10th-place results in 2005 and 2006.

 Friedrichs and Clark returned to the Goodwood Revival Tourist Trophy (TT) in September 2009, finishing 9th overall, completing 39 laps within the hour of racing.
 DP212 recorded an average speed of 91.39 mi/h, with their fastest lap being 1m 31.083s on lap 18.

 In 2013 the car, driven by Friedrichs and Simon Hadfield, finally finished 1st in the Revival TT race.
 Going at a blistering pace through the pack in the second, rain-soaked part of the race.

-Although, being extremely valuable, the car has been the most actively campaigned of the original surviving 'project cars' in recent years.